oyy-krishna/oyy-krishna/README.md

 - 👋 Hi, I’m krishna
 - 👀 I’m interested in all kind of technologies
-- 🌱 I’m currently learning NEXTjs
+- 🌱 I’m currently learning Generative AI
 - 💞️ I’m looking to collaborate on any kind of projects
 - 📫 How to reach me [linkedin](https://www.linkedin.com/in/krishan2005/)
 - 😄 Pronouns: He/Him